raynebc/editor-on-fire/src/foflc/readme.txt

 JB-
 	This is a text based format used by the JamBand video game in order to store pitched, syllable synced lyrics.
 RS-
 	This is an XML based format used by the Rocksmith video game in order to store pitched, syllable synced lyrics.
+This format does not store line sync information.

 OPTIONAL PARAMETERS: